MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-hun-vat-declaration-hungary.md

 #### Set up application-specific parameters for Details

-1.On the **Application specific parameters** page, on the **Lookups** FastTab, select **Details lookup**.
+1. On the **Application specific parameters** page, on the **Lookups** FastTab, select **Details lookup**.

-2.On the **Conditions** FastTab, define which sales tax codes generate which lines on the VAT declaration (for lines 37–42, 45–62, 79, and 88–95, which are details of lines 01–35 and 63–75 that are defined in **Report field lookup**).
+2. On the **Conditions** FastTab, define which sales tax codes generate which lines on the VAT declaration (for lines 37–42, 45–62, 79, and 88–95, which are details of lines 01–35 and 63–75 that are defined in **Report field lookup**).

-3.Create the last line, and associate all other sales tax codes with the **Other** lookup result.
+3. Create the last line, and associate all other sales tax codes with the **Other** lookup result.

 <table>
 <tbody>